 Here is a breakdown of all of our 2020 Spring Chance BQ.2 runners’ qualifying standards.
 3:25, 3:40, 3:45, and 3:55 groups with 30 to 40 runners each are our most popular groups.
 4:25 and 4:30 groups are under 10 runners each, and the remainder will have 15 to 30 runners.

 While anyone may run with any group, ( a lot of you may be shooting for faster times than your qualifying standard), it is still a pretty good indication of how many of our 300 runners you will be with on race day at the start, and hopefully at the finish.

-Take the best shot at 2018 Boston with an experienced race team whose goal is to do everything possible to get you and 300 other runners to the 2018 starting line in Hopkinton.
-MarathonGuide.com currently lists 7 marathons on the weekend of 9/9-9/10.
-Only 2 of them – Last Chance BQ.2 – Chicagoland and Last Chance BQ.2 – Grand Rapids are designed and focused solely to help runners get to the 2017 Boston starting line in Hopkinton MA.
-With that focus, it should be no surprise that they were ranked as the qualifiers with the highest percentage of finishers in 2015, (over 50% for BQ.2 Chicagoland).
+Take the best shot at Boston with an experienced race team whose goal is to do everything possible to get you and 300 other runners to the starting line in Hopkinton.
+MarathonGuide.com currently lists 7 marathons on the same weekend as the Last Chance BQ.2.
+Only 2 of them – Last Chance BQ.2 – Chicagoland and Last Chance BQ.2 – Grand Rapids are designed and focused solely to help runners get to the Boston starting line in Hopkinton MA.
+With that focus, it should be no surprise that they were ranked as the qualifiers with the highest percentage of finishers.

 © Copyright 2018 BQ.2 Marathon Races